-The start time for this requirement is when the data arrives at the NENG and is approximated by the time the .raw files were first processed called the “qcp time”.
+The start time for this requirement is when the data arrives at the DAPHNE and is approximated by the time the .raw files were first processed called the “qcp time”.
 The error of this approximation has been evaluated at under 1 millisecond and can be ignored.
 The end time is when the .tlm file is queued to be delivered to the MOC and is referred to as the “fop time”.

 Description: